Derringer: FP-45 Liberator

-A military pistol that is truly a deringer design is the FP-45 Liberator, a .45 ACP insurgency weapon dropped behind Axis lines in World War II.
-The FP-45 was a crude, single-shot pistol designed to be cheaply and quickly mass-produced.
+A military pistol that is a deringer design is the FP-45 Liberator, a .45 ACP insurgency weapon dropped behind Axis lines in World War II.
+The FP-45 was a crude, single-shot pistol designed to be cheaply and quickly mass produced.
 It had just 23 largely stamped and turned steel parts that were cheap and easy to manufacture.
 It fired a .45 caliber pistol cartridge from an unrifled barrel.
 Due to this limitation, it was intended for short-range use (1–4 yd) either as a last-ditch self-defense gun or to sneak up on and kill an unsuspecting Axis soldier to steal a more serviceable weapon.
 Its maximum effective range was only about 25 ft.
 At longer range, the bullet would begin to tumble and stray off course.
 Five extra rounds of ammunition could be stored in the pistol grip.
 The original delivered cost for the FP-45 was $2.10 per unit, lending it the nickname "Woolworth pistol".

 Modern designs

 While the classic Remington design is a single-action deringer with a hammer and tip-up action, the High Standard D-100, introduced in 1962, is a hammer-less, double-action derringer with a half-trigger-guard and a standard break action design.
 These double-barrel derringers were chambered for .22 Long Rifle and .22 Magnum and were available in blued, nickel, silver, and gold-plated finishes.
 Although they were discontinued in 1984, American Derringer obtained the rights to the High Standard design in 1990 and produced a larger, .38 Special, version.
 These derringers, called the "DS22" and "DA38", are still made and are popular concealed-carry handguns.

 The COP 357 is a four-barrel, hammerless, double-action, .357 Magnum derringer with the barrels stacked in a 2 × 2 block.
 Introduced in 1984, it is not much larger than a .25 ACP semi-automatic pistol, and is significantly smaller than a small-frame revolver.
 A smaller-caliber version of the "Mini COP" in .22 Magnum was also made by American Derringer.

 DoubleTap derringers are modern, hammerless, double-action, double-barreled, large caliber derringers designed for personal protection and introduced by DoubleTap Defense in 2012.
 They feature stainless steel ported barrels and aluminum or titanium alloy frames.
 They also hold two extra rounds in the grip.
-Its makers have stated that they drew inspiration from the FP-45 Liberator pistol, which also held extra ammo in the grip.
+Its makers have stated that they drew inspiration from the FP-45 Liberator pistol, which also held extra ammunition in the grip.